Archimedean polytopes

 How to Build: You can see a vZome model of this projection (together with other 3-D projections) at the start of this page.

-When you study the model of the 600-cell in detail, you realize that there are six red axes going through the model (which are Decagons flattened into lines by the projection) and that, perpendicular to them, there are six blue Decagons defining an outer blue Icosidodecahedron.
+As mentioned in the polychoron page, in the 600-cell there are equatorial Decagons.
+Each of these is perpendicular to another equatorial Decagon of the 600-cell.
+We see this in the Icosahedral projection of 600-cell in Fig. 5.10: there are six undistorted blue Decagons defining the outer equatorial polyhedron, the Icosidodecahedron, and perpendicular to them there are six red axes going through the centre of the projection, which are Decagons flattened into lines by the projection.
 All we have to do is to remove one of the red axes and its perpendicular outer blue Decagon, together with their vertices and all the struts that connect to their vertices.
 You will then see an alignment of 10 Pentagonal antiprisms going through the center - in this Figure, we're looking through these.
 Along this direction, the Pentagonal antiprisms get progressively flattened as they approach the outer regions.
 In the perpendicular ring, another 10 Pentagonal antiprisms are seen ``sideways'', and completely flattened.

-Fig. A.11b: Here is the second Zomable projection of the Grand antiprism!
+Fig. A.8b: Here is the second Zomable projection of the Grand antiprism!

 How to Build: You can see a vZome model of this projection at the end of this page.

-Its structure also helps understanding the structure of the 600-cell, in particular the fact that the latter can be decomposed in two disjoint perpendicular rings of 150 Tetrahedra each (which are "fused" to make the rings of 10 Pentagonal Antiprisms of the Grand antiprism), separated by a Clifford torus of 100 Tetrahedra with the two sets of 100 Tetrahedra that border that torus on each side.
+Its structure also helps understanding the structure of the 600-cell, in particular the fact that the latter can be decomposed in two disjoint perpendicular rings of 150 Tetrahedra each (which are centred on two perpendicular equatorial Decagons, and are "fused" to make the rings of 10 Pentagonal Antiprisms of the Grand antiprism), separated by a Clifford torus of 100 Tetrahedra with the two sets of 100 Tetrahedra that border that torus on each side.

 Zomable Archimedean polychora and Triality

-We now investigate which Archimedean polychora are Zomable: Even more interesting is the fact that, apart from the Tesseract, the latter set of Zomable polychora is the full set of polychora generated by the demi-tesseractic symmetry, which is the 4-dimensional demi-hypercubic symmetry.
-Therefore, of all Archimedean polychora generated from the symmetry of the 16-cell and 24-cell, only the full set of ``Demi-tesseractic'' polychora are Zomable, plus the Tesseract!
+We now discuss which of these polychora are Zomable: Even more interesting is the fact that, apart from the Tesseract, the latter set of Zomable polychora is the full set of polychora generated by the demi-tesseractic symmetry, which is the 4-dimensional demi-hypercubic symmetry.
+Therefore, of all Archimedean polychora generated from the symmetries of the 16-cell and 24-cell, only the full set of "Demi-tesseractic" polychora are Zomable, plus the Tesseract!
 This situation is similar to that of the Archimedean solids with Tetrahedral and Octahedral symmetry, where only the full set of polyhedra derived from the demi-cubic symmetry (the Tetrahedral symmetry, which is the 3-dimensional demi-hypercubic symmetry, in green in Fig. A.2), plus the Cube (in blue in Fig. A.2) are Zomable.
+The reason is the same: like the demi-cubic symmetry, the demi-tesseractic symmetry does not have axes of 4-fold symmetry, and thus, like the Zometool system, it cannot generate Octagons.

 Why the exceptions for the Tesseract and the Cube?
 As we've seen for the facetings of the 24-cell, the edges of the Tesseract are a subset of the edges of the 24-cell, so if the latter is Zomable, so is the former.
 The same applies therefore to its cells, all Cubic.
 It is logically necessary that the Cube is Zomable, because it is a cell not only of the Tesseract but also of two demi-tesseractic polychora, the Rectified 24-cell and the Truncated 24-cell.